 f.
 Most Christian board members have never been trained to hold the president (or senior pastor who may also be the board chair) accountable to run the nonprofit organization (or church) by the holy standards of Christianity.

 h.
-Many board members are completely unapprised of the board’s three D’s: Duty of Care, Duty of Loyalty, and Duty of Obedience.
+Most board members for Christian organizations are completely unapprised of the board’s three D’s: Duty of Care, Duty of Loyalty, and Duty of Obedience.

 k.
-Almost every Christian board member intuitively knows that boards are required to submit to all applicable state and federal laws.
-But very few board members have ever been taught that their “Duty of Obedience” requires them to submit to their policies as well, especially when those policies are elements of employment contracts.
+Very few board members have ever been taught that their “Duty of Obedience” requires them to submit to their policies as well, especially when those policies are elements of employment contracts.

-At Simpson University, I don’t think any board member takes seriously the Duty of Obedience.
-To provide just one example of why I say this, it’s an “undisputed fact” in the lawsuit that Simpson University regularly violates its own policy to admit professing Christians only into its traditional undergraduate programs.
-Approximately 62% of Simpson’s traditional undergraduates, in fact, are athletes, and those athletes were recruited without regard to faith.
+At Simpson University, it was an “undisputed fact” in my lawsuit that Simpson University regularly violates its own policy to admit professing Christians only into its traditional undergraduate programs.